Best wireless gaming keyboard in 2024: my top picks for cable-free typing delights

 The best wireless gaming keyboards offer a degree of flexibility and freedom that you just don't get with a regular wired keyboard.
 Freeing your wireless keyboard from the chains of its cable means that you'll have the option to use it wherever you like, from your lap to the sofa and beyond.
 Within range, anyways.

 The best wireless keyboard is the Asus ROG Strix Scope II 96 Wireless.
-While that's a long name to remember, the board itself is simply the best we've used in a very long time, with an excellent typing feel, useful programmable features and a sturdy yet compact frame that really puts it head and shoulders above the competition.
+While that's a long name to remember, the board itself is simply the best we've used in a very long time, with an excellent typing feel, useful programmable features and a sturdy yet compact frame.
+The best budget wireless keyboard is the Keychron K2 (version 2), as its 240 hour battery life and typing feel are genuinely impressive for a keyboard this cheap.

 We've seen all sorts in our many years reviewing keyboards, and here we've listed the absolute best of the best, to make sure you get the wireless typing and gaming experience you're looking for.
 Given you're thinking about going cable free, now might be an idea to take a look at our guides to the best wireless gaming headsets and the best wireless mice, as once you start breaking free of the dreaded cables, there's really no going back.